srecon/Getting_started_with_AI/README.md

-# Getting started with Generative AI
+# Generative AI with local LLM
-All code samples, scripts and more in-depth examples for the book [Getting started with Generative AI](https://leanpub.com/quickstartwithai)
+All code samples, scripts and more in-depth examples for the book [Generative AI with local LLM](https://leanpub.com/quickstartwithai)

 <img src="./genAI_mini.png" alt="Book Image" width="40%" height="40%">